lorees/Botta-Bing/README.md

  1. Use Brew And Pip3 to Install Packages
  2. brew install jq mpg123 curl vlc
  3. pip3 install gTTS
+ 4. pip3 install -U openai-whisper  (needs python version lower than 3.11 - run python --version first)
- 4. Get Google Cloud installer from: https://cloud.google.com/sdk/docs/install
+ 5. Get Google Cloud installer from: https://cloud.google.com/sdk/docs/install
- 5. Download this git repo & unzip it and unzip to a working directory
+ 6. Download this git repo & unzip it and unzip to a working directory
- 6. From here you can move on to the **"Loading API Keys Section"**.
+ 7. From here you can move on to the **"Loading API Keys Section"**.
- 7. Make sure you load your API Keys into the **"params"** file in the root directory
+ 8. Make sure you load your API Keys into the **"params"** file in the root directory
- 8. Make sure you enable the "Google Text To Speech" API. https://console.cloud.google.com/
+ 9. Make sure you enable the "Google Text To Speech" API. https://console.cloud.google.com/
- 9. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
+ 10. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
 You will be prompted to link your newly created API key to the SDK.

 ### Mac (VirtualBox \ Vagrant)
   1. First Install VirtualBox - If you have an older version please upgrade to the most recent version http://virtualbox.org